Tourist Attractions and Best Things to do in Kanazawa, Japan

 Go sightseeing at Kanazawa Castle Park

-This is one of the best things to try out in Kanazawa and it is family friendly.
-The park is a public park which was created by maintaining the grounds of Kanazawa castle.
+This is one of the best things to try out in Kanazawa and it is family-friendly.
+The park is a public park that was created by maintaining the grounds of Kanazawa castle.
 You will get to see many restored historic buildings like the Hishi Yagura watchtower, Gojukken Nagaya which is a weapon storehouse, and Hashizume-mon Tsuzuki Yagura on the park grounds.
 You can also explore some of the designated important cultural properties like the Sanjikken Nagaya, Ishikawa Gate, and the Tsurumaru storehouse.

 Visit the D.T.
 Suzuki Museum

 D. T. Suzuki was a Japanese writer that is responsible for introducing Zen Buddhism to the West.
 This museum is a perfect monument to the man and his works and you will not want to miss this museum.
 Although the exhibits are few, you will fall in love with the structure of the museum.
 The exhibits in the museum convey the message of the man and the religion that he tries to explain and this is a nice place to contemplate and empty your mind of distraction.
 You will enjoy the water “garden” outside the museum which is stunning and visit the fine traditional garden that is behind it.